Trump threatens border closing next week: 'I'm not playing games'

 President Donald Trump warned Friday that he would shut down the southern border next week "if Mexico doesn't immediately stop ALL illegal immigration coming into the United States."

+He continued the tough talk later at his Mar-a-Lago resort.
+"Mexico is going to have to do something.
+Otherwise, I'm closing the border.
+I'll just close the border," Trump said.
+"And with a deficit like we've have with Mexico and have had for many years, closing the borders will be a profit-making operation.
+When you close the border, also you will stop a lot of the drugs from coming in."

+The U.S. Chamber of Commerce, a non-profit business lobbying group, estimates the U.S. and Mexico trade about $1.7 billion in goods daily.
+The organization told the Associated Press that closing the border would be an "unmitigated economic debacle."

-The comments came shortly after Trump blamed Democrats on Twitter for weak U.S. immigration laws, and then said he'd be closing the border, "or large sections of the Border, next week" unless Mexico took immediate action.
+Trump's comments came after a morning where he took to Twitter to blame Democrats on for weak U.S. immigration laws, and then said he'd be closing the border, "or large sections of the Border, next week" unless Mexico took immediate action.

 "This would be so easy for Mexico to do, but they just take our money and 'talk,'" he wrote in a series of three tweets.